realXtend/doc/arch_article/simple.rst

-presentation, like slide view and outline view, or where we animate the presentation content or where we add voice and text chat components used for communicating with other viewers or to add annotations to the presentation -- but for simplicity’s sake, we will keep our application simple.]
+presentation, like slide view and outline view, or where we animate the presentation content or where we add voice and text chat components used for communicating with other viewers or to add annotations to the presentation -- but here the application is kept simple.]

 .. figure:: screenshot_presentation_toy.png